TIPALTI SERVICES AGREEMENT

 |Tipalti Europe Ltd.||England and Wales||London||International Chamber of Commerce (ICC)|

-(a) This Agreement is governed by the law of the location specified in the table above according to the location of the Customer, without giving effect to its conflicts of laws rules.
+(a) This Agreement is governed by the law of the location specified in the table above according to the Tipalti contracting entity, without giving effect to its conflicts of laws rules.

 (b) Any dispute, claim or controversy arising out of or relating to this Agreement or to the use of the Services will be settled by binding arbitration in accordance with the rules specified in the table above, except that each party retains the right to seek injunctive or other equitable relief in a court of competent jurisdiction.
 The arbitration will be conducted only in English, and with one arbitrator, mutually chosen by the parties.
 If the parties cannot agree on the arbitrator, one will be appointed under the applicable rules.
 THE PARTIES EACH WAIVE THE RIGHT TO A TRIAL BY JURY.

-(c) If for any reason a dispute relating to this Agreement is deemed outside the scope of this agreement to arbitrate, or if this agreement to arbitrate is deemed unenforceable, to that extent, such legal suit, action or proceeding shall be instituted exclusively in a court of competent jurisdiction located in the venue specified in the table above according to the location of the Customer.
+(c) If for any reason a dispute relating to this Agreement is deemed outside the scope of this agreement to arbitrate, or if this agreement to arbitrate is deemed unenforceable, to that extent, such legal suit, action or proceeding shall be instituted exclusively in a court of competent jurisdiction located in the venue specified in the table above according to the Tipalti contracting entity.

-13.10.
-Notices.
-All notices and other communications required or permitted hereunder to be given to a party to this Agreement must be in writing and sent by mail and email to the addresses specified below.
+13.10 Notices.
+All notices and other communications required or permitted hereunder to be given to a party to this Agreement must be in writing.
 Any notice sent by mail in accordance with this section will be effective the later of the day it is received, or five days after the day it is sent.
 Any notice by email in accordance with this section will be effective on the date received if received by 5:00pm PT on a business day, or the next business day if received otherwise.
-Any notice of default must be sent by courier to the California address listed online at www.tipalti.com with a copy to email@example.com.
+Any notice to Tipalti of default must be sent by courier to the California address listed online at www.tipalti.com with a copy to email@example.com.
 Notices to Customer may be sent to the physical address provided by Customer in their Order Form, or to the email of one or more of Customer’s administrative users.

 (a) Tipalti’s processing of personally identifiable information or personal data, as that term is defined under the EU General Data Protection Regulation 2016/679 (“GDPR”), or otherwise under Applicable Law, received by Tipalti in connection with the Services is governed by the terms and conditions of the Tipalti Data Processing Addendum (“DPA”) located at www.tipalti.com/legal.
 Each party shall comply with the DPA.
 For the purposes of GDPR, Tipalti is a processor in connection with providing the Services under the Agreement to the Customer.
 Separately, where Tipalti processes personal data for an independent purpose to fulfill its own legal obligations, Customer and Tipalti are each separate controllers.
 Furthermore, the parties acknowledge that Tipalti may use anonymized and aggregated data for the improvement of the Tipalti Services.